Mother and Son: Arthur Beare

 Younger son of Maggie and Leo, brother of Robert, uncle to Damien and Teonie and recent ex-husband of Deidre, Arthur (Garry McDonald) is an editor and journalist for a newspaper.
 When he is not working, he is usually at home attending to the demands of his impish and increasingly confused mother.
-He drives a 1955 Morris Minor Series II Tourer convertible that is constantly breaking down, has trouble bringing dates back to the house because of his mother's deliberate interference, and is almost always thwarted by Maggie whenever he attempts to socialize with his work friends.
+He drives a 1955 Morris Minor Series II Tourer convertible that is constantly breaking down, has trouble bringing female friends back to the house because of his mother's deliberate interference, and is almost always thwarted by Maggie whenever he attempts to socialize with his work friends.
 Maggie frequently excoriates Arthur, labelling all his would-be girlfriends as "floozies", Arthur is nicknamed "Artie" by brother Robert.

 Robert Beare

 Elder son of Maggie and Leo, brother of Arthur, husband to Liz and father of Damien and Teonie, Robert (Henri Szeps) is a successful dentist who takes many holidays and has extramarital affairs.
 He does so by disguising his overseas holiday trysts as dental research conferences.
 His mother tells him off for his womanising and says that it is the reason he failed medical school, much to the disappointment of his late father.
 He is a 'man of leisure' who is adept at providing excuses as to why it is Arthur and not he that must take the primary care of their elderly mother.
-Robert loves to play tennis and golf, listening to classical music, and throughout the show owns three cars: a Jaguar, Volvo and a BMW.
+Robert loves to play tennis and golf, listening to classical music, and throughout the show owns a series of luxury cars: a Jaguar, Volvo and a BMW.
 When Arthur asked him for a loan to buy a new car, all Robert would offer him was a seriously impaired Volvo at a discount.